asifforcode/Sony-Liv-Clone/README.md

 8. Start Exploring Now:
    + Embark on your entertainment journey with the SonyLIV Clone.
-   + Discover, watch, and enjoy a wide variety of shows and movies hassle-free.
+   + Discover, watch, and enjoy a wide variety of shows and movies hassle free.

 ## License